GateNLP/python-gatenlp/DEVNOTES.md

 * make sure everything is pulled and we are on branch main
 * make sure it works: run tests
+* run `make-requirements.py` and make sure the github action works
 * !! make sure the latest version of the htmlviewer javascript is released and the correct version number is used in the serializer and
   * `python make-viewer.py` has been run to copy to the package directory